gefangenimnetz/nfc-radio-player/README.md

 A raspberry pi based LoFi audio player using Volumio (raspberry image) and a PN532 breakout board

 # NFC Tags
+NDEF is used to store and read relevent infos from the tags.
+At this time no authorization or encryption is used at all.
 Are JSON formatted and contain one root element with a `source` of type `usb | spotify | playlist` and the source `url`.
 ```
 {